splunk/public-o11y-docs/gdi/monitors/cgroups.md

 <meta name="Description" content="Use this Splunk Observability Cloud integration for the cgroups monitor.
 See benefits, install, configuration, and metrics">

-## Description

-The Splunk Distribution of OpenTelemetry Collector provides this integration as the cgroups type monitor for the Smart Agent Receiver.

-Use this integration to reports statistics about `cgroups` on Linux.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the {ref}`Smart Agent receiver <smartagent-receiver>` with the cgroups monitor type to report statistics about `cgroups` on Linux.
 This receiver supports cgroups version 1, not the newer cgroups version 2 unified implementation.

 This monitor is available on Linux.